The Sun's Supergranulation: Numerical modelling

-The first realistic three-dimensional simulation of solar surface convection by \cite{nordlund82} mentioned earlier was followed by an improved version at higher resolution \citep{nordlund89}.
-These studies were primarily devoted to studying and understanding the thermal structure and observational properties of granulation.
-Amongst other observations, \cite{nordlund89} noticed that convective plumes in a stratified atmosphere merged into larger plumes at larger depth, producing increasingly large convective patterns deeper and deeper.
-Their results also demonstrated the influence of stratification on the horizontal extent of granules and on the typical plasma velocity within granules.
-All these results were later confirmed by \cite{stein98} thanks to much higher resolution simulations.
+The first realistic three-dimensional simulation of small-scale solar surface convection of \cite{nordlund82} mentioned earlier was followed by improved version at higher resolutions \citep{nordlund89, stein98}.
+These studies primarily focused on understanding the thermal structure and observational properties of granulation. \cite{nordlund89} notably found that convective granulation-scale plumes in a stratified atmosphere merged into larger plumes at larger depth, producing increasingly large convective patterns deeper and deeper.
+The results also demonstrated the influence of stratification on the horizontal extent of granules and on the typical plasma velocity within granules.